Property Investment Company

-With current and future regeneration in the pipeline, capital growth should remain strong.
-Not to mention, the second phase of the HS2, which includes Manchester, is due to open circa 2035 and will cut the time it takes to reach London from 127 minutes to 67 minutes.
-It will be a catalyst for the region’s growth, delivering new jobs, new homes and new opportunities.
+Not to mention, the second phase of the HS2 is due to open circa 2035, which will cut the travel time to London from 127 minutes to 67 minutes.
+This will be a catalyst for the region’s growth, delivering new jobs, new homes and new opportunities.

 All of these factors together means Manchester is top of the leaderboard as a superb buy-to-let location in the UK.